dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 | Contains | Vector256 | 1024 |  55.769 ns | 0.6720 ns |  0.39 |     391 B |
 ```

-The results should be very stable (flat distributions), but on the other hand we are measuring the performance of best case scenario (the input is large and it's entire content is searched for, as the value is never found).
+The results should be very stable (flat distributions), but on the other hand we are measuring the performance of the best case scenario (the input is large and its entire contents are searched through, as the value is never found).

 Explaining benchmark design guidelines is outside of the scope of this document, but we have a [dedicated document](https://github.com/dotnet/performance/blob/main/docs/microbenchmark-design-guidelines.md#benchmarks-are-not-unit-tests) about it.
 To make a long story short, **you should benchmark all scenarios that are realistic for your production environment**, so your customers can actually benefit from your improvements.